 5. Tasks are handled on time

 Our CI pipeline builds were taking too long to complete (over 1-hour) because of our automation test-suite bloat.
-As a consequence of waiting that hour, developers jumped around to different tasks.
+As a consequence of waiting that hour, developers jumped around to different tasks or context switch.
 At first glance, multi-tasking seemed like a good idea – have them work on something else while waiting on their previous test-results.
 But what we quickly realized, context-switching actually lowers productivity and hurts quality of product.
 Developers were more likely to introduce new defects the more they jumped around.

 As we rolled out TestBrain, our CI Pipeline build time went from 60 minutes to now under 4 minutes.
 Developers now get test-results before they even consider moving onto another task.
 The timeliness and relevancy of test-results has greatly enhanced the quality of our product and the ability for developers to confidently complete tasks on time.